-The undersigned hereby appoints Harold M. Stratton II and John G. Cahill, or either one of them, with full power of substitution, as proxy or proxies of the undersigned to attend the Annual Meeting of Shareholders of STRATTEC SECURITY CORPORATION to be held on October 22, 1996 at 2 p.m., local time, at Manchester East Hotel, 7065 North Port Washington Road, Milwaukee, Wisconsin 53217, and at any adjournment thereof, there to vote all shares of Common Stock which the undersigned would be entitled to vote if personally present as specified upon the following matter and in their discretion upon such other matters as may properly come before the meeting.
+The undersigned hereby appoints Harold M. Stratton II and John G. Cahill, or either one of them, with full power of substitution and resubstitution, as proxy or proxies of the undersigned to attend the Annual Meeting of Shareholders of STRATTEC SECURITY CORPORATION to be held on October 26, 1999 at 2:00 p.m., local time, at the Manchester East Hotel, 7065 North Port Washington Road, Milwaukee, Wisconsin 53217, and at any adjournment thereof, there to vote all shares of Common Stock which the undersigned would be entitled to vote if personally present as specified upon the following matters and in their discretion upon such other matters as may properly come before the meeting.

-1. ELECTION OF DIRECTORS (TERMS EXPIRING AT THE 1999 ANNUAL MEETING)

-FOR all nominees listed below WITHHOLD AUTHORITY

-(except as marked to the to vote for all nominees
+- ELECTION OF DIRECTORS (terms expiring at the 2002 Annual Meeting) 1. - [] FOR all nominees listed below (except as marked to the contrary below) - [] WITHHOLD UTHORITY to vote for all nominees listed below

-contrary below) listed below

-MICHAEL J. KOSS AND JOHN G. CAHILLL
+MICHAEL J. KOSS AND JOHN G. CAHILL